typhoon-kim/generate-metadata-for-md/README.md

 [![npm version](https://badge.fury.io/js/@typh007%2Fmarkdown-metadata.svg)](https://badge.fury.io/js/@typh007%2Fmarkdown-metadata)

-This package traverses the directory and generates metadata `JSON`file of `markdown` files.
+This package traverses directories and generates metadata `JSON` files for `markdown` files.

-It was created for the purpose of applying it to personal projects. [publish-markdown-notebook](https://github.com/typhoon-kim/publish-markdown-notes)
+This package was created for use in personal projects. [publish-markdown-notebook](https://github.com/typhoon-kim/publish-markdown-notes)
-I'm going to consider scalability going forward.
-Please let me know if you have any opinions. 😉
+It is planned to be expanded for more versatile use.
+If you have any suggestions, please let me know. 😉

 ## Installation